roman-milk/roman-milk.github.io/spanked-to-submission.md

+===

- ****** Spanked to Submission: A Novella ****** bysilkstockingslover© She seemed pleased by my compliance as she peered between my legs and at my naked cunt.
+She seemed pleased by my compliance as she peered between my legs and at my naked cunt.
 After a few seconds of utter silence, Audree said, "Oh, I left the lotion in my purse, I will be right back."
 As she walked to the door, she paused and demanded, "Don't you dare move a muscle, Annie-girl."
 Purposefully, she left the door partially open.

  I was mortified; this was a whole new level of risk and obedience.
 There I was, sitting on my desk, my dress up to my waist; legs spread wide open, and door partially open.
 I could hear rumblings from the outer office stirring.
 It seemed like forever for Audree to return.
 I was a nervous wreck, worried that another employee might walk into my office and catch me in this humiliating, submissive situation.
 How would I explain it?
 How could I explain it?
 Even so, as nervous as I was, my pussy was getting excited again.
 I could feel the juices warming up when she finally returned.